sachin-mehta/pcdc/android/README.md

 ---

-✅ You now have a Capacitor Android app configured with **dev, staging, and production flavors** along with **debug/release build types**.
+✅ You now have a Capacitor Android app configured with **dev, staging, and production flavors driven by mode defined in \_environment.prod.ts** along with **debug/release build types**.